finmavis/finmavis.dev/src/blog-post/development-using-parceljs/index.md

 ## Install ParcelJS

-We can now install ParcelJS, along with our other dependencies.
+We can now install ParcelJS, along with other dependencies.
 Run the following to install Parcel:

 ```bash
 # If you're using yarn